-On this date, in 1828, the Oblate Sisters of Providence were established.
+On this date, 1828, the Oblate Sisters of Providence were established.
 This was the first Black order of nuns in America.

 The Reverend Jacques Hector Nicholas Joubert de la Murielle co-founded this parish.
 The Revolution had forced Joubert’s noble French family to flee San Domingo.
 He escaped a massacre and came to Baltimore, entering St. Mary's Seminary.
-After his ordination, he was given charge of the Black Catholics of St. Mary's chapel, making no headway with his ideals.
+After his ordination, he was given charge of the Black Catholics of St. Mary's Chapel, making no headway with his ideals.
 He was introduced to these four Black women, told them his needs, and they offered their service.

 With the approval of the Archbishop of Baltimore, a novitiate was started, and the first four sisters, Miss Mary Elisabeth Lange of Santiago, Cuba, Miss Mary Rosine Boegues of San Domingo, Miss Mary Frances Balas of San Domingo, and Miss Mary Theresa Duchemin of Baltimore made their vows.
 Gregory XVI approved the order on October 2nd, 1831, under the title of Oblate Sisters of Providence.
 There were 130 sisters, nine novices, and seven postulants in 1910.